elunna/nerfhack-changelog/README.md

 * Regeneration only causes additional hunger when it's actively healing your HP.
 * When regeneration is active, it burns twice as much hunger.
 * Free action protects from stoning paralysis.
-* Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
+* Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (EvilHack)
 * The chance of gaining levels from wraiths has been reduced using the SLASH'EM version of edible wraith corpses.
-* Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (SLASHEM)
+* Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (SLASH'EM)
 * Lessen confusing messages for confuse monster effects wearing off.
 * Passive fire damage burns away slime.
-* Unchanging pauses rather than cancels sliming (xnh)
+* Unchanging pauses rather than cancels sliming (xNetHack)
-* Phasing allows escape from being engulfed (Evil)
+* Phasing allows escape from being engulfed (EvilHack)
 * Max carry capacity has been raised to 1250, with strength playing a larger factor in its calculation.
-* Warn the player that invisibility is about to time out (xnh)
+* Warn the player that invisibility is about to time out (xNetHack)
 * There is an increased CON penalty for getting lifesaved (xNetHack).
 * Extrinsic acid resistance only provides 50% damage reduction.
 * Half physical damage only provides one-quarter (25%) physical damage reduction.